Consumers Should Be Vigilant and Avoid Depositing Checks from Unknown Parties

 When the check is discovered to be fraudulent, the damage may already have been done.
 Once a victim wires or sends funds from such a check, he or she may be responsible for reimbursing the financial institution for that amount.
 Typically, the financial institution will not cover the financial loss and expects the victim to pay the difference.

-The Federal Trade Commission (opens new window) also recently issued a fake check scam alert.
+The Federal Trade Commission (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) also recently issued a fake check scam alert.
 These checks can be hard to recognize.
 They may be printed with the names, addresses, and logos of legitimate financial institutions.
 Consumers are reminded to be on the alert and to not be pressured into wiring funds or sending money after depositing a check.

 If you think you or someone you know was the victim of a fake check scam, consider taking the following steps: